Oyster Extinction? Stop Panicking and Get the Real Facts!

 "Oysters Vanishing on Overharvesting, Disease, Researchers Say." — Bloomberg

-Others are coming up with eyebrow-raising speculations:
+Others are extrapolating on the data and coming up with eyebrow-raising speculations:

 "The Oyster Apocalypse Approaches!" — Eater